ckudlack/MapPagerView/README.md

 # MapPagerView

-A MapView combined with a ViewPager for ultimate search effiency!
+A MapView combined with a ViewPager for ultimate search efficiency!
 Can be used in an Activity or Fragment

 ## Features
 MapPagerView encapsulates a MapView, ViewPager, and map clustering so that you can present an uncluttered, searchable interface to your users